Attaching a NIC to a VM

 You can attach network interface cards (NICs) to a virtual machine (VM) of the same Net, placed in any Subnet of the same Subregion as the NIC.
 Attaching NICs to a VM partitions its network.

 This action updates the state of the NIC from available to in-use.
-For more information, see About NICs > NICs Attachment to Instances.
+For more information, see About NICs > NICs Attachment to VMs.

 The maximum number of NICs you can attach to a VM depends on the VM type used.
 For more information, see VM Types.